Point of Sale

 But small, fixed costs really add up – and minor adjustments can leave you with more room in your budget.

-Also, look at your expenses and determine which ones are necessary versus which ones are luxury: extra TV channels your bar doesn’t use or knife sharpening services.
+Also, it can be worthwhile to look at your expenses and determine which ones are necessary versus which ones are luxury: extra TV channels your bar doesn’t use or knife sharpening services.
 Some restaurants have back-of-house staff sharpen their own knives, saving the business from outsourcing.

 Last, look at your inventory (try to contain your excitement).